Table of Contents

 Wisdom Teeth can put your your future dental hygiene.
 Because they are located at the back of the mouth, limited space make is difficult to reach and clean (brush and floss) properly.
-These makes dental decay and periodontal disease more likely, both of which can have a significant effect on your overall health and wellbeing.
+These makes dental decay and periodontal disease more likely, both of which can have a significant effect on your overall health and well being.

 5) Extraction due to dental decay or damage